vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 Assume its value is `src`, execute `cd src` at terminal to switch to the folder.

 ## Test The Generated HTML files
-When the make process succeeds, the generated HTML pages should present in `_build/html`.
+When the make process succeeds, the generated HTML pages should present in `${workspaceRoot}/_build/html`.

 If you cannot find this folder or the extension indicates it cannot find certain HTML page, then the make process might generate them at another location.
 You have to set `restructuredtext.builtDocumentationPath`.

-> Note that this should be a relative path to the workspace root (the root folder you opened in Visual Studio Code).
+> Note that this should be an absolute path.